min69u/Reforestation/README.md

-## I decided to sell my Hoover… well it was just collecting dust.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.